rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-and-project-group-charter.md

     * And perhaps to enable native exceptions to propagate across Rust frames
     * But not to allow catching or throwing native exceptions from Rust code

 The first two goals work together.
-We simul
 The goal of introducing the "C unwind" ABI is simple: it allows existing projects to migrate to the newer ABI and continue to work "as well as they ever did".
 In the meantime, we can tighten up the rules